ethangrant/mage-docs/README.md

 ## Features

-Mage-docs can document the following aspects of a Magento 2 module:
+mage-docs can document the following aspects of a Magento 2 module:

 - Module name and its dependencies
 - Routes and API routes